karolchod/wifihackerapp/README.md

 (see details in docs: https://developer.android.com/reference/android/net/wifi/SupplicantState)
 * show found correct password and save network in device settings

+Project was completed in June 2021.
+Plans for further development are mostly better UI design, refactor and English translation.

 ## Technologies
 Project is created with:
 * Kotlin language